hervegirod/fxsvgimage/README.md

  - Support stroke-dasharray and stroke-dashoffset
  - Support the style node
  - Avoid throwing an exception if the svg document contains a DTD with reference to an external http source, on a platform which has no internet access
- - Support the filter element
+ - Support the filter element for some filters
  - Propagate style attributes from parent nodes to child nodes

 # Usage